Leena Kumari 10 Min Read

 Internal Safety and Self-Compassion

-Many individuals live with relentless self-criticism and internal pressure.
-This internal threat mirrors external danger and keeps the nervous system activated.
-Mindfulness and compassionate awareness create internal safety by changing the relationship to thoughts and emotions.
-Pain is no longer fought or suppressed.
-It is witnessed and allowed to pass.
+No environment can compensate for a hostile inner world.
+Many individuals live with relentless self-criticism.
+Mindfulness and compassionate awareness create internal safety by changing the relationship to thoughts.
+Pain is no longer fought; it is witnessed.
 This internal shift is essential for long-term recovery.

 Healing Approaches That Restore Safety